medilies/glpi-docker/README.md

 ## LICENCE

-The project is under the MIT licence so feel free to fork it and contribute to it 🚦🟩
+The project is under the MIT licence so feel free to fork it and contribute to it.